isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-exercise-with-bad-knees-to-lose-weight/index.md

 Like walking and stationary bicycles, elliptical trainers are considered low impact exercises because they produce circular motion.

-The elliptical trainers mimic the cross
-- country skiing movements, and thus youll exercise through pedal resistance.
+The elliptical trainers mimic the cross-country skiing movements, and thus youll exercise through pedal resistance.

 Therefore, increasing the pedal resistance will enable your muscles to work harder and enhancing aerobic exercise.